I spoke to over 100 technical recruiting leaders from across the country atTalent42in Seattle during a 45-minute keynote.

 I've been a die-hard Cyclone fan my whole life.
 It was a no-brainer that I was going to ISU, especially since they have a great Engineering program.

-My hometown had about 1000 people, total.
+My hometown had about 1000 people, in total.
 My graduating class was 36.
 High school was... interesting.

 I remember many nights playing Age of Empires, Lego Island, and Runescape.